efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 ### Conclusion

-Rez is a very versatile deck it will always be relevant and can adapt to almost any meta.
+REZ is a very versatile deck it will always be relevant and can adapt to almost any meta.
 We both strongly suggest investing in this deck.

-Another great aspect of running a REZ deck is that it is not a very hard deck to pilot and once you build your deck, you will not have to buy through all the new boxes if you do not want to, you just fish through them for tech cards to Side or to use one of in your rez build to adapt it to any new powerful decks that make their way into the meta.
+Another great aspect of running a REZ deck is that it is not a very hard deck to pilot and once you build your deck, you will not have to buy through all the new boxes if you do not want to, you just fish through them for tech cards to Side or to use one of in your REZ build to adapt it to any new powerful decks that make their way into the meta.

 I will not be adding REZ deck pictures in this guide because I encourage you to visit myself and the other REZ experts (DrBluePepper and Kaito) in #rez-tips.
 We post many different successful REZ builds in that channel.